Françoise Gilot: Personal life

+Relationship with Pablo Picasso

 At 21, Gilot met Pablo Picasso, then 61.
 Picasso first saw Gilot in a restaurant in the spring of 1943, during the German occupation of France.
 Dora Maar, the photographer who was his muse and lover at the time, was devastated to learn that Picasso was replacing her with the much younger artist.
 After Picasso's and Gilot's meeting, she moved in with him in 1946.
 They spent almost 10 years together, and those years revolved around art.
 Picasso painted La femme-fleur, and then his old friend Henri Matisse, who liked Gilot, announced that he would create a portrait of her, in which her body would be pale blue and her hair leaf green.